pingcap/docs/data-migration/migrate-mysql-tidb-above-tb.md

 - During the import, TiDB Lightning needs temporary space to store the sorted key-value pairs.
 The disk space should be enough to hold the largest single table from the data source.
 - If the full data volume is large, you can increase the binlog storage time in the upstream.
 This is to ensure that the binlogs are not lost during the incremental replication.

-**Note**: You cannot calculate the exact data volume exported by Dumpling from MySQL, but you can estimate the data volume by using the following SQL statement to summarize the `data-length` field in the `information_schema.tables` table:
+**Note**: It is difficult to calculate the exact data volume exported by Dumpling from MySQL, but you can estimate the data volume by using the following SQL statement to summarize the `data-length` field in the `information_schema.tables` table:

 {{< copyable "sql" >}}